Cambyses II

-His relatively brief reign was marked by his conquests in North Africa, notably Egypt, which he conquered after his victory over the Egyptian pharaoh Psamtik III (r.
+Cambyses II was the second King of Kings of the Achaemenid Empire, reigning 530 to 522 BCE.
+He was the son of and successor to Cyrus the Great (r.
+550 – 530 BC); his mother was Cassandane.
+His relatively brief reign was marked by his conquests in North Africa, notably Egypt, which he took by defeating pharaoh Psamtik III (r.
 526–525 BC) at the battle of Pelusium in 525 BC.
-After having established himself in Egypt, he expanded the empire's holdings in Africa, including the conquest of Cyrenaica.
-In the spring of 522 BC, Cambyses hurriedly left Egypt to deal with a rebellion in Persia.
+After his victory in Egypt, he expanded the empire's holdings in Africa by taking Cyrenaica, the coastal region of eastern Libya.
+In the spring of 522 BC, Cambyses had to leave Egypt hastily to put down a revolt in Persia.

-While en route in Syria (Eber-Nari), he received a wound to the thigh, which was soon affected by gangrene.
-Cambyses died three weeks later at a location called Agbatana, which is most likely the modern city of Hama.
-He died childless, and was thus succeeded by his younger brother Bardiya, who ruled for a short period before being overthrown by Darius the Great (r.
+En route in Syria (Eber-Nari), Cambyses somehow received a thigh wound; it soon became gangreneous.
+Cambyses died three weeks later in Agbatana, likely the modern city of Hama.
+He died childless, and was thus succeeded by his younger brother Bardiya.
+Bardiya ruled for a short time, and was then overthrown by Darius the Great (r.
 522–486 BC), who went on to increase the power of the Achaemenids even further.